sairis-ai/help-center/docs/Administration/Manage/Users/user-profile.md

 The password management dialog provides options for handling user credentials:

-1. Click the "Password" button to open the password management dialog
+1. Once selecting an existing user, click the "Password" button to open the password management dialog
 2. Three options are available:

    - **Force Password Reset**: